nishizumi-maho/nishizumi-setups-sync/README.md

 - Import setups from a ZIP or RAR archive or from another folder, or skip importing entirely.
 - Customisable team, personal, setup supplier folder and season folder names.
+- Multiple profiles let you store different sets of folder names and quickly switch between them.
 - Remembers the last configuration in `user_config.json`.
 - Works with any Setup supplier: select the folder or ZIP/RAR they provide.
 - Can run silently when executed with the `--silent` argument or, when